-With effect from January 1, 2017, employers are required to contribute 14.25% while employees to contribute 7.5% toward social security.
+Employers are required to contribute 14.25% while employees need to contribute 7.5% toward social security.

-The old-age pension equal to 2.5% of the individual’s wages in the previous 2 years multiplied by the number of contribution years is paid.
+The old-age pension to be paid is 2.5% of the individual’s wages in the previous 2 years multiplied by the number of contribution years.
 The maximum pension is equal to 75% of an employee’s average monthly wages multiplied by the number of contribution years.

 Dependent’s Supplement: The pension is hiked by 10% for the 1st dependent, and 5% for the 2nd and 3rd dependent.
 The dependent supplement cannot be more than 20% of the pension.

 The early pension is based on the previous 60 months’ contributions and the individual’s age at the time of application.
 If an employee is not entitled to the old-age pension at the legal retirement age, a lump sum is paid which is equal to:

 - 10% of the individual’s annual wages for every year of contribution but less than 10 years of contributions.